 Breitling claims the mechanisms to be manufactured “in-house”, yet it is doubtful that a single luxury brand with virtually zero experience in making smartwatches has the ability to make a serious mechanism from scratch.
 Also, according to the information that I was able to gather searching the web, the “in-house” part of the description means that the mechanism is put together at the watchmaker’s production facilities: the base is still one of ETA’s range-topping Thermoline thermo-compensated analog-digital calibers with an added Bluetooth connectivity, a third-party charging module for its lithium-ion battery, and all the necessary software and firmware being outsourced from Swiss-based OEM manufacturers.

-While some of the functions -like, say, all those types of chronographs and whole chronograph programs like “chrono rally”, “chrono race” and others- look totally superfluous, the ability to synchronize time zones according to the GPS module in your smartphone is actually usable not only for professional pilots, but also for frequent travelers who can now adjust their timekeepers’ reading with a push of a proverbial button.
+Some of the functions -like, say, all those types of chronographs and whole chronograph programs like “chrono rally”, “chrono race” and others- look totally superfluous.
+Yet, the ability to synchronize time zones according to the GPS module in your smartphone is actually a useful function not only for professional pilots but also for frequent travelers who can now adjust their timekeepers’ reading with a push of a proverbial button.

 The seven daily alarms, too, may be quite useful for persons suffering from health conditions that require administering medications several times per day at strictly set intervals.

 The Swiss watchmaking giant hasn’t decided yet how much they want to charge you for this new model.
 However, back in 2015, the original Breitling Exospace B55 was offered at a recommended price of $8900 USD.
 Given that this particular model is co-branded with Bentley and factoring in inflation, I would guestimate the new timekeeper’s price closer to at least $10,000 USD.